OPRC Model Courses

 At the 53rd session of IMO’s Marine Environment Protection Committee (MEPC) and on the recommendation of the OPRC-HNS Technical Group approval was given for a project to develop two model training courses for preparedness and response to marine incidents involving hazardous and noxious substances.

 The objective of these model courses was to provide practical training and guidance in preparing for and responding to HNS incidents.
-The courses were not designed to train response personnel.
-This is a separate and very specific subject.
+The courses were not designed to train response personnel, as it is a separate and very specific subject.

 The new courses were designed to complement the suite of existing IMO OPRC model courses for preparedness and response to marine oil spills and aimed to support the efforts of countries in acceding to and implementing the OPRC Convention 1990 and its HNS Protocol 2000.
 The courses are aimed at two levels:

-- Operational Level: First responders, Supervisors and On-Scene Commanders
+- Operational Level: First responders, Supervisors and On-Scene Commanders; and

 These courses, when properly linked to a country’s national contingency plan, can be used to train staff who form the cornerstone for the conduct and management of an effective response to a marine HNS spill.